mlcommons/training/large_language_model/megatron-lm/README.md

 In the benchmarking region, we should resume training from a checkpoint which is trained with Global Batch Size of 1536 for 4000 iterations.

 #### Checkpoint download
-The FP32 Megatron checkpoint is available in the S3 bucket at `mlcommons-training-wg-s3/TODO` (the S3 download instructions are available at the end of this README in "S3 artifacts download" section).
+The FP32 Megatron checkpoint is available in the S3 bucket at `gpt3/megatron-lm/checkpoint_megatron_fp32.tar` path (the S3 download instructions are available at the end of this README in "S3 artifacts download" section).
 After downloading and unpacking the tarball, the `ckpt4000_fp32` directory with the checkpoint should be set as the `EXTERNAL_MODEL_CHECKPOINT_DIR` env variable.